 Your patience and cooperation with dispensing practices is appreciated.
-A "line system" is directed by PTC staff to ensure fairness and safety to all clientele.
 Efforts have been made to protect your privacy and that of your fellow community members.
 It is expected that you set your personal schedule to allow sufficient time for all services.